frcsdes/research-blog/pages/posts/resource_tickets/content.md

 In a nutshell:
 1. We need to manage read-only data encapsulated as resources by classes following [RAII](https://en.cppreference.com/w/cpp/language/raii).
 2. The resources can be represented by various, unrelated classes.
-3. Constructors are pure: called with the same arguments, they yield the same resource.
+3. Constructors are equality-preserving: called with equal inputs, they yield equal resources.
 4. A given resource may be requested several times, but should be instanciated only once.

 In my approach, a manager hands out tickets that can later be used to access the resource: